Good Samaritan Society - Eugene Village - Eugene Oregon

 - Good Samaritan Society - Eugene Village

 Good Samaritan Society - Eugene Village is a retirement facility located in Eugene in the 97405 zip code area.
-Some of the services it offers to Oregon seniors include 106 senior apartments, assisted living, memory care and senior living units.
-Full list of services and amenities offered by Good Samaritan Society - Eugene Village can be seen below.
+Some of the services it may offer to Oregon seniors include 106 senior apartments, assisted living, memory care and senior living units.
+Full list of services and amenities that may be offered by Good Samaritan Society - Eugene Village can be seen below.

 Address: 3500 Hilyard Street, Eugene, Oregon 97405